SovereignCloudStack/scs-training-kaas-scripts/README.md

 and not `/etc/config/` by default, so the `ca-file=` reference points to a non-existing file, see [ClusterStacks issue #188](https://github.com/SovereignCloudStack/cluster-stacks/issues/188).
-This results in a `CrashLoopBackup` state for the openstack-cinder-csi-* pods in the workload cluster.
+This results in a `CrashLoopBackup` state for the `openstack-cinder-csi-*` pods in the workload cluster.
 Until this is fixed up upstream, it can be patched using the `_10-old-fixup-cinder.sh`.
 The fix has been accepted upstream and will be in the cinder-csi-2.33 driver.
-Note that the workaround is also not required any longer for the new `clouds.yaml` configuration style.
+Note that the workaround is also not required any longer for the new `clouds.yaml` configuration style of scs2 series cluster stacks.

 ### Testing and utilities
-* 20-install-gateway-api-crd.sh: Install gateway API CRDs.
+* `20-install-gateway-api-crd.sh`: Install gateway API CRDs.
   You will need to reinstall Cilium with the right settings to get Gateway API functionality from it though.
-* 21-deploy-kube-dashboard.sh: Deploys the kubernetes dashboard into your workload cluster.
+* `21-deploy-kube-dashboard.sh`: Deploys the kubernetes dashboard into your workload cluster.
 It is exposed via a Loadbalancer.
   You need to use the generated token to authenticate.

 ### Cleanup
-* 50-remove-kube-dashboard.sh: Removes the kubernetes dashboard if deployed previously (11)
+* `50-remove-kube-dashboard.sh`: Removes the kubernetes dashboard if deployed previously (11)
-* 56-cleanup-cluster.sh: Remove loadbalancers and persistent volumes from cluster.
+* `56-cleanup-cluster.sh`: Remove loadbalancers and persistent volumes from cluster.
-* 57-delete-cluster.sh: Remove cluster again.
+* `57-delete-cluster.sh`: Remove cluster again.
-* 59-delete-kind.sh: Remove the kind cluster that we used as management cluster.
+* `59-delete-kind.sh`: Remove the kind cluster that we used as management cluster.

 ### Moving management to a new cluster